Bocampagni/Aviato/README.md

 * -d is a reference to detached.
 * -p is the port you using to run the docker process in your computer, after the ':' is the related container port which your database is running.

+Let is us enter in the postgres container

+`docker exec -it aviato_db bash`

+Once there, you can enter in the database

+`psql -U postgres`

+* postgres is the super user of this database

+Finally, you can create a new database

+`create database aviato;`

 Now you have your database all settle.

 ##### Heading into the project itself